norrismw/mnorris.io/_posts/2019-10-19-assignment_1.md

 title: "Assignment 0x01: Shell_Bind_TCP Shellcode"
 date: 2019-10-19
 category: [SLAE]
-tags: [assembly, c, bind shell, linux, SLAE]
+tags: [assembly, c, python, exploit development, bind shell, linux, SLAE]
-excerpt: "Analysis of a bind shell written in x86 Linux assembly"
 ---

-## Objectives
-Create a Shell_Bind_TCP shellcode that;
-1. Binds to an easily configurable port number
-2. Executes a shell on an incoming connection

 ## Overview
 A bind shell is a type of shell in which the system on which the code is run binds a TCP socket that is designated to listen for incoming connections to a specified port and IP address.
 When a bind shell is used, the system on which the bind shell is executed acts as the listener.
 When a connection is accepted on the bound and listening socket on the designated port and IP address, a shell will be spawned on the system on which the code is run.